-Regulatory Services - Due to the site being surrounded by existing residential developments, we would require some conditions to ensure the residents are not adversely affected by noise and dust issues during the development works.
+Regulatory Services - Due to the site being surrounded by existing residential developments the service would require some conditions to ensure the residents are not adversely affected by noise and dust issues during the development works.

-SYMAS - The site is not located within a Coal Mining Referral Area therefore a Coal Mining Risk Assessment is not required in this instance.
+SYMAS - The site is not located within a Coal Mining Referral Area.
+Therefore a Coal Mining Risk Assessment is not required in this instance.